-After more than 30 years, Math-A-Thon is America's largest education-based fundraiser.
-Math-A-Thon is a supplemental math education program for grades K-8 that also serves as a fundraiser for St. Jude Children's Research Hospital®.
-Each year thousands of schools participate in Math-A-Thon, helping to raise millions of dollars for the patients of St. Jude.
+St. Jude Math-A-Thon – America's largest education-based fundraiser – is a supplemental math education program for grades K-8 that also raises funds for St. Jude Children's Research Hospital.
+Each year, thousands of schools participate in St. Jude Math-A-Thon, helping to raise millions of dollars for the children of St. Jude.

 - St. Jude Children's Research Hospital, founded by the late entertainer Danny Thomas, maintains 78 inpatient beds and treats upwards of 260 patients each day.